jeffpar/pcjs.v1/blog/2014/09/30/README.md

 PCjs Coding Conventions
 ---

-Some ramblings about the JavaScript coding conventions used for PCjs.
-This is not an attempt to convince anyone of anything, just an explanation of why things are the way they are.
+Here are a few highlights of the (evolving) JavaScript coding conventions used in PCjs.

 ### Tabs vs. Spaces